wirtnetwork/docs/docs/faq.md

 My name is [Maximilian Ehlers](https://ehlers.berlin).
 A developer living in Berlin.
 I am currently back in university to finish my masters degree and develop this system simultaneously.

+Responsible for the UI is [Tabitha Tan](https://tabithatxc.com), a UX developer from Singapore.